ShalekLab/compressed_screening/1_U2OS_cell_painting/0_screen_design/screen_design_readme.md

 This directory contains example code for designing a compressed screen.
-It is currently bespoke to our screening setup, but many of the function we used will be helpful to a user looking to conduct a compressed screen.
+It is currently bespoke to the screening setup at the Koch Institute of MIT, but the general structure of our code, as well as many of the functions we created may be helpful to a user looking to conduct a compressed screen.

 **1_make_random_pools.py**: Script for making random pools for a given compression screen
     - Initialize drug function makes the pools